Stochastic Perturbations in the Fractional Nonlinear Schr\"odinger Equation: Well-posedness and Blow-up: Notations and main results

+Let us start with the global well-posedness in the energy-subcritical case. \begin{theorem}(Global well-posedness) Let $n \geq 2$ and $\alpha \in\left[\frac{n}{2 n-1}, 1\right)$.
+Suppose that Assumptions \ref{assump1} and \ref{assump2} hold, and

-Then $u(t)$ blows up in finite time in the sense that $T<+ \infty$. \end{theorem} \begin{remark} The condition \eqref{Phicond} is technical and reasonable, see the proof of Lemma \ref{technique} for details.
+with a positive constant $\mathcal{R}$.
+Then if radial initial data $u_0\in H^{\alpha}(\mathbb{R}^n)$ almost surely, there exists a unique global solution of equation \eqref{orie} in $H^{\alpha}(\mathbb{R}^n)$. \end{theorem} \begin{remark} 1) Due to the limitations of radial Strichartz estimates, we need to impose more constraints on the coefficient $\alpha$.
+As a result, compared to the classical stochastic nonlinear Schr\"odinger equation, the range of the nonlinearity exponent $\sigma$ becomes narrower.\\ 2) The condition \eqref{Phicond} is technical and reasonable, see the proof of Theorem \ref{thm1} for details.
 Here we introduce a smooth function $\rho(x)$ defined for $0 \leq x<\infty$ such that $0 \leq \rho(x) \leq 1$, for $x\geq 0$ and

 Taking $\Phi e_k(x)=\rho(\frac{|x|}{k})$ and $\alpha \in (\frac{1}{2}, 1)$, there exists a positive constant $L_1$ independent of $k$ and $y\in \mathbb{R}^n$ such that

 \end{remark}